 Can you get a virus just by opening an email?

 It is not typically possible to get a virus just by opening an email.
 The programming behind emails is too basic, requiring attached or remote resources to load.
-Users need to click a link or open an attachment from a malicious message to start an infection on their computer or smartphone device.
+Users must click a link or open an attachment from a malicious message to start an infection on their computer or smartphone device.

-Other attackers send spam containing files whose native format includes automation.
+Other attackers send spam-containing files whose native format includes automation.
 For example, PDFs can contain viruses.

-The fortunate problem with sending malware as an attachment is that many email systems have sophisticated detection software that scans attachments to find viruses or other malicious files.
+The problem with sending malware as an attachment is that many email systems have sophisticated detection software that scans attachments to find viruses or other malicious files.

 This works against most attackers.
 Spammers instead entice users to click a text or image link.
 Such links are called phishing links.